 One example of severe medical malpractice involves leaving surgical tools behind inside the patient’s body after surgery.
 This kind of mistake is unacceptable and often uses separate rules that help the victim prove their injury and the medical team’s fault.
-For help with a medical malpractice lawsuit for a surgical tool left inside your body, call the Law Offices of Prosper Shaked today.
-Our Miami attorney for surgical tools left inside the patient offers free legal consultations on these types of injury cases.
+For help with a medical malpractice lawsuit for a surgical tool left inside your body, call Prosper Shaked today.
+Our attorney for surgical tools left inside the patient offers free legal consultations on these types of injury cases.
 Our phone number is (305) 694-2676.

 Suing for Surgical Tools Left Inside the Patient

 Whenever a doctor commits an error or mistake in your care, you may be entitled to sue them for the effects of their mistake.
 In many cases, medical negligence and sub-par care can result in physical injury, worsened conditions, physical pain and discomfort, lost wages, additional surgical procedures, and other harms.
 A doctor who commits mistakes should be held responsible for any of those errors, and taking them to court is one of the best ways to get compensation and justice for your injuries.

 In cases involving medical negligence, you typically need to use another doctor or medical expert to help prove your case in court.
 This expert can testify to what the standard of care was and how your doctor’s treatment fell below this standard.
 In cases involving surgical tools left inside the body, the doctor’s negligence is much more obvious.